 On an iOS device, the notification looks like this:

 If you send a photo via AirDrop to a Mac, the receiver will have two options as to how to save it.
-If they click Accept, they can choose to save it to the Photos app or to the Downloads folder.
+If they click Accept, they can save it to their Downloads folder.
+If they click Open in Photos, it gets saved to their Photos library.
 On an iOS device, photos will be saved to the Photos app, and, for other file types, the receiver will see a list of apps to open the file, depending on the file type.

 And you can send more than just files.
 You can send web pages from a browser, tweets from a Twitter client, a song from the Music app on iOS, and more.
 Wherever you see the share button—the small square with the upward-pointing arrow—you can share something via AirDrop.